 You are very familiar with taking the derivative of a function.
 Now we are going to go the other way around--if I give you a derivative of a function, can you come up with a possible original function.
 The symbol which we'll use to denote the anti-derivative will see strange at first, but it will all come together in a few tutorials when we see the connection between areas under curves, integrals and anti-derivatives.

-Differential calculus was all about rates (that is, after all, what a derivative is).
-As we'll see, integral calculus is all about the idea of summing or "integrating" an infinitely many infinitely small small things to get a finite value (often the area under a curve).
-Despite not really having any calculus in it, this tutorial foreshadows the connection between rates and areas under curves.
-As we'll see, this is the foundation of the fundamental connections in all of calculus!
+Differential calculus was all about rates.
+That is, after all, what a derivative is.
+As we'll see, integral calculus is all about the idea of summing or "integrating" infinitely many infinitely small things to get a finite value.
+This often represents the area under a curve.
+This tutorial is a preview of the connection between these two concepts.